Lipolaser vs. coolsculpting, both claiming no injections. Which is best for me? I have small love handles

 Real surgery give me a real results

-As members of the American Society of plastic surgery and we can lose our membership by selling surgical procedures this way.
+As members of the American Society of Plastic Surgery, we can lose our membership by selling surgical procedures this way.

-If it sounds too good to be true that it may be just that.
+If it sounds too good to be true, then it may be just that.